vikchupak/Kubernetes/components/index.md

     ```
     To make `DATABASE_URL` configurable, we can remove it from image and set the env var when starting a pod/container(simalar to docker compose).
     **This allows to avoid unnecessary image rebuilds**.

+- **Secret**.
+Just like ConfigMap, but to store secret data(like user name and password)
+  - Data is stored in base64 encoded format.
+  - Connected to a Pod/Deployment.